 This first part of the course is split into nine subsections.
 The notebooks in the first two subsections are geared toward LLM first-timers and are less relevant to the final project.
 You may wish to skip some details in the code project notebooks here if you have already used LLMs via API.
 However, we still recommend reading these lessons even if you have more LLM experience, as we cover many tips, techniques, and explanations that will be useful later in the course.

-Here are the sub modules we cover in Part 1:
+Here are the submodules we cover in Part 1:

-We then explore the criteria for choosing the right LLM for a project with lessons on metrics, benchmarks, and considerations for using closed-source versus open-source models.
+We first explore the criteria for choosing the right LLM for a project with lessons on metrics, benchmarks, and considerations for using closed-source versus open-source models.
 We conclude this course section with a detailed introduction to prompt engineering.
 The basics of prompt construction and common techniques to craft effective prompts will be introduced.
 The course includes a practical example: building an AI tutor system prompt, which also covers important topics like prompt injection and prompt hacking.
 We conclude with lessons on refining and iterating your prompts to ensure better results from your LLM.
 Understanding how to write and adjust prompts is a crucial skill in working with LLMs, as it can significantly impact the quality and accuracy of your outcomes.